knoxknox/pvm/README.md

 # pvm
 pvm is a tool for managing parallel python environments.<br/>
-Based on `virtualenvwrapper` simplify work with several projects.
+Based on `virtualenvwrapper` simplify work with several projects.<br/>
+Location of python interpreter: `/usr/bin/python` or `/usr/bin/python3`.

 # Install pvm
 ```